airnandez/swift-in2p3/docs/source/index.rst

 If you are experiencing issues, please contact the author directly: if you are reading this document it is very likely you know how to reach him.

-Alternatively, open an issue in github but please don't add your credentials in your report as github issues are public.
+Alternatively, `open an issue in github.com <https://github.com/airnandez/swift-in2p3/issues>`_ but please don't add your credentials in your report as github issues are public.

 -------
 Credits